Investor Client Agreement

 “Contract for Difference or CFD” means a CFD on spot foreign exchange (“FX”), or a CFD on shares, or a CFD on spot metals, or a CFD on futures or any other CFD related instrument that is available for trading through the Trading Platform; a full list of the financial instruments is available online at www.darwinex.com

 “DARWIN” means Dynamic Asset and Risk Weighted INvestments, created by the Company on the basis of information willingly supplied by DARWIN Providers, and processed by the Company’s proprietary software to deliver Investor individual risk profiles.

-“DARWIN Providers” are Traders who consent to informing the Company’s investment strategies in exchange for a compensation set forth in the DARWIN Provider Agreement.
+“DARWIN Providers” are Traders who consent the Company to process their trading and/or investment history and/or orders in order to transform them to DARWINs in exchange for a compensation set forth in the DARWIN Provider Agreement.